Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

-Here we derive an error estimate for polynomial interpolation of $\Lsq$ as defined in \eqref{eq:Lsq_est}, following similar steps to those in Section \ref{ss:error_estimates_quad}.
-The interpolation is performed over the interval $E=[-1,1]$, with the linear map $\theta(t,\tha,\thb)$ defined in \eqref{eq:t2theta_map}.
-Using the same notation as in Section \ref{ss:error_estimates_quad}, we find that
+We now construct an interpolation error predictor for polynomial interpolation of the function $\Lsq$ defined in \eqref{eq:Lsq_est}.
+As in the quadrature case, the purpose is not to obtain a sharp upper bound, but a reliable efficiently computed quantity suitable for driving adaptive panel refinement.
+The interpolation is performed on the base interval $E=[-1,1]$, with the linear map $\theta(t,\tha,\thb)$ defined in \eqref{eq:t2theta_map}, using the $n$ Gauss--Legendre nodes.